In our rigorous preparatory program, students are guided to unearth meaning and approach challenges with confidence.

 With guidance from our Director of Secondary School Placement, Upper Schoolers take ownership of their Secondary School search, gain admission to competitive boarding and day schools, and leave TPS well prepared for their future academic challenges.

-Overnight trips to Frost Valley, the Adirondacks, Washington, D.C. and China provide academic enrichment as well as an opportunity to build class unity.
+Overnight trips to Frost Valley, the Adirondacks, Washington, D.C. and a 9th-grade trip abroad provide academic enrichment as well as an opportunity to build class unity.

 We provide leadership opportunities for each student, regardless of grade, but as students move into Upper School, more frequent opportunities present themselves and encourage students to step up.
 Some opportunities to lead include buddy classes, lunch announcements, presenting at assemblies and town halls, or running for athletic team captains or Green or Gold captain.

 The values of the Tuxedo Park School community are also dominant in the academic life of the Upper School:

 - Frost Valley: Seventh and eighth grade students and faculty spend three days engaging in team building and environmental science activities.

 - Gore Mountain Ski Trip: Upper School students grade students spend two days skiing at Gore Mountain.

 - Upper School Dance: Dance, dance, dance!

 - Washington DC, 8th Grade: Eighth grade students spend three days exploring D.C. including many museums and tourist attractions.